No Bake Chocolate Protein Bars

 Storage: Store these vegan protein bars in a sealed container in the refrigerator.
 They will keep for up to 1 week.
 The bars are also freezer-friendly; they’ll keep for up to 3 months inside the freezer.
 I recommend placing a square of parchment paper between each one to keep them from sticking together.

-- No Bake Chocolate Peanut Butter Bars (Vegan, Gluten-Free, Healthy)
+- No Bake Chocolate Peanut Butter Protein Bars

 If you try these No Bake Chocolate Protein Bars, please let me know your thoughts by leaving a rating and comment below!
 Ready for more?
 Subscribe to my newsletter or follow along on Instagram and YouTube!Print